ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

     a                # -> "abcd"
     A                # -> "abcd"

 Variables hold references to objects.
-The assignment A = a = b = "abc" put a reference to the string ``abc'' into A, a, and b.
+The assignment A = a = b = "abc" puts a reference to the string “abc” into A, a, and b.

-When you called b.concat("d"), you invoked the concat method on that object, changing it from ``abc'' to ``abcd''.
+When you called b.concat("d"), you invoked the concat method on that object, changing it from “abc” to “abcd”.
 Because a and A also reference that same object, their apparent value changes too.

 This is less of a problem in practice than it might appear.